Georgian wine: Viticulture in Georgia today

 By 2019 exports and productions had increased significantly, with the Ministry of Environmental Protection and Agriculture's annual report declaring total export as "94 million bottles (0.75 liter)" to 53 countries, including increases in exports to Russia of 9% (58,384,540 bottles), to China of 2% (7,089,259 bottles), and to the United States of 48% (678,148 bottles).

 Growing conditions

 Georgia's territorial and climate conditions are optimal for wine-making.
 Extremes of weather are unusual: summers tend to be sunny and warm, and winters mild and frost-free.
-Natural springs abound, and the Caucasian Mountain streams drain mineral-rich water into the valleys.
+Natural springs abound, and the Caucasus Mountains streams drain mineral-rich water into the valleys.
 Georgia's moderate climate and moist air, influenced by the Black Sea, provide the best conditions for vine cultivating.
 The soil in vineyards is so intensively cultivated that the grapevines grow up the trunks of fruit trees eventually hanging down along the fruit when they ripen.
 This method of cultivation is called maglari.